akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 This means we have to split the source stream into two streams which will handle the writing to these different files.

 Elements that can be used to form such "fan-out" (or "fan-in") structures are referred to as "junctions" in Akka Streams.
-One of these that we'll be using in this example is called `Broadcast`, and it simply emits elements from its input port to all of its output ports.
+One of these that we'll be using in this example is called `Broadcast`, and it emits elements from its input port to all of its output ports.

 Akka Streams intentionally separate the linear stream structures (Flows) from the non-linear, branching ones (Graphs)